Esteban Solari: Playing career

 Solari was born in Rosario, Santa Fe.
-After emerging through Club Atlético Vélez Sarsfield's youth ranks, he made his professional debut with Estudiantes de La Plata.
-He also represented in his country Defensa y Justicia, Argentinos Juniors and Gimnasia y Esgrima de Jujuy.
+After emerging through Vélez Sarsfield's youth ranks, he made his professional debut with Estudiantes de La Plata.
+He also represented in his country Defensa y Justicia, Argentinos Juniors and Gimnasia de Jujuy.

-After one year in Italy with amateurs A.C.
-Chioggia Sottomarina, Solari joined Lierse S.K. in the Belgian Pro League in summer 2004, scoring five goals in his only season to help his team finish in tenth position.
-Subsequently, he signed for APOEL FC in Cyprus, extending his contract until 2008 after impressing in his first year – 14 league goals in only 16 starts, winning the Cypriot Cup.
+After one year in Italy with amateurs Chioggia, Solari joined Lierse in the Belgian Pro League in summer 2004, scoring five goals in his only season to help his team finish in tenth position.
+Subsequently, he signed for APOEL in Cyprus, extending his contract until 2008 after impressing in his first year – 14 league goals in only 16 starts, winning the Cypriot Cup.

 Solari finished top scorer in the First Division in 2006–07 (20 goals), as the Nicosia-based club won its third national championship in six years.
-He was also voted the league's MVP but, at the end of May 2007, agreed on a transfer to Club Universidad Nacional of Mexico, once again winning an individual scoring accolade after netting 14 times in the Apertura.
+He was also voted the league's MVP but, at the end of May 2007, agreed on a transfer to Pumas UNAM of Mexico, once again winning an individual scoring accolade after netting 14 times in the Apertura.

-On 15 June 2008, Solari was transferred to UD Almería, who paid €3.8 million to UNAM.
+On 15 June 2008, Solari was transferred to Almería, who paid €3.8 million to Pumas UNAM.
 He made his Spanish La Liga debut on 31 August, in a 3–1 away win against Athletic Bilbao where he came on as a late substitute.
-He finished his first season with just eight games, scoring his only league goal – three overall – for the Andalusians in the 2–1 loss at CD Numancia.
+He finished his first season with just eight games, scoring his only league goal – three overall – for the Andalusians in the 2–1 loss at Numancia.

 On 2 June 2010, the 30-year-old Solari signed for three years with former club APOEL.
 He immediately made an impact by scoring four goals in six appearances in that season's UEFA Europa League, going on to add 11 in 28 in the domestic league, which again was claimed.

 All rounds included, Solari took part in 12 games in his team's 2011–12 UEFA Champions League campaign.
 On 4 April 2012, he scored from a penalty kick in a 5–2 quarter-final defeat against Real Madrid at the Santiago Bernabéu Stadium (8–2 on aggregate).

 Solari was hit by several injuries in 2012–13 and, as a result, appeared in only three matches in all competitions.
-On 5 January 2013, his contract with APOEL was terminated by mutual consent, and he joined Apollon Limassol FC of the same league later that month.
+On 5 January 2013, his contract with APOEL was terminated by mutual consent, and he joined Apollon Limassol of the same league later that month.

-On 16 July 2013, Solari moved teams and countries again, penning a deal at Super League Greece club Skoda Xanthi FC.
-One year later, having been crowned the competition's top scorer, he signed for Dalian Aerbin F.C. from the Chinese Super League.
+On 16 July 2013, Solari moved teams and countries again, penning a deal at Super League Greece club Skoda Xanthi.
+One year later, having been crowned the competition's top scorer, he signed for Dalian Aerbin from the Chinese Super League.

-Solari returned to Greece and its top flight on 6 February 2015, signing a six-month contract with Ergotelis FC.
-He subsequently competed in the Ecuadorian Serie A, with C.D.
-Cuenca and S.D.
-Aucas.
+Solari returned to Greece and its top flight on 6 February 2015, signing a six-month contract with Ergotelis.
+He subsequently competed in the Ecuadorian Serie A, with Deportivo Cuenca and Aucas.